Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis: Simulation Studies for Bayesian Differential DAG Analysis

-For each simulation setting, we generate $50$ replicates; the true DAG models and the data $\{\cD^{(k)}\}_{k = 1}^K$ are re-sampled for each replicate.
-We compare the performance of four methods: PC algorithm or GES applied independently to each data set~\citep{spirtes2000causation, harris2013pc, chickering2002optimal}, our muSuSiE-DAG method, and the joint GES algorithm proposed by~\citet{wang2020high} which is a state-of-the-art method for joint learning multiple DAG models with theoretical guarantees.
-We implement the PC and GES algorithms using the \texttt{R} package \texttt{pcalg}~\citep{kalisch2012causal}.
-For all four methods, we choose the parameter values that appear to have the best empirical performance in our experiments.
-For the PC algorithm, we choose $\alpha = 0.005$, where $\alpha$ is the significance level used in the conditional independent tests, and for GES and joint GES methods, we let $\lambda = 2$, where $\lambda$ is the $l_0$-penalization parameter (scaled by $\log p$).
+For each simulation setting, we generate $50$ replicates; the true DAG models and the data $(\cD^{(k)})_{k = 1}^K$ are re-sampled for each replicate.
+We compare the performance of six methods: PC algorithm or GES applied independently to each data set~\citep{spirtes2000causation, harris2013pc, chickering2002optimal}, the joint GES algorithm proposed by~\citet{wang2020high} which is a state-of-the-art method for joint learning multiple DAG models with theoretical guarantees, MPenPC method of \citep{liu2019joint}, JESC method \citep{lee2022bayesian}, and muSuSiE-DAG.
+We implement PC and GES algorithms using the \texttt{R} package \texttt{pcalg}~\citep{kalisch2012causal}, and MPenPC and JESC using publicly available code with default parameters.
+In the ensuing results, we select parameter values that yield the most robust empirical performance across our experiments.
+For the PC algorithm, we let the significance level used in the conditional independent tests be $0.005$, and for GES and joint GES methods, we let $\lambda = 2$, where $\lambda$ is the $l_0$-penalization parameter (scaled by $\log p$).
 For the muSuSiE-DAG method, we need to set the penalty parameters $\omega_1, \dots, \omega_K$.
-For $K = 2$, we use $p^{-\omega_1} = p^{-2} / 2$ and $p^{-\omega_2} = p^{-2.25}$, and the choice for $K = 5$ is given in Appendix \ref{appx:dags-simu}.
-The results for all four methods obtained by using other parameter values are also provided in Appendix \ref{appx:dags-simu}.
+For $K = 2$, we use $p^{-\omega_1} = p^{-2} / 2$ and $p^{-\omega_2} = p^{-2.25}$, and the choice for $K = 5$ is given in Appendix~D, supplementary materials.
+The results for the four methods obtained by using other parameter values are also provided in Appendix~D, supplementary materials.